ArweaveTeam/docs.arweave.org-info/ops/tls.md

 # Operating a node with TLS enabled

 {% hint style="info" %}
-Troughout this article the terms miner and node are used interchangably.
-Traditionally when refering to a node, it means an arweave-server that isn't mining but has joined the arweave network.
+Throughout this article the terms miner and node are used interchangeably.
+Traditionally when referring to a node, it means an arweave-server that isn't mining but has joined the arweave network.
 All miners are nodes but not all nodes are miners.
 In the context of TLS support, a miner vs node differences are irrelevant.
 {% endhint %}

 Using TLS/HTTPS protocol is not necessary to have when operating a miner/node, in fact most miners don't use it.